Pierre-Augustin de Beaumarchais: Court battles

 The death of Duverney on 17 July 1770 triggered a decade of turmoil for Beaumarchais.
 A few months earlier, the two had signed a statement cancelling all debts that Beaumarchais owed Duverney (about 75,000 pounds), and granting Beaumarchais the modest sum of 15,000 pounds.
 Duverney's sole heir, Count de la Blache, took Beaumarchais to court, claiming the signed statement was a forgery.
-Although the 1772 verdict favoured Beaumarchais, it was overturned on appeal the following year by a judge, a magistrate named Goezman, whom Beaumarchais tried in vain to bribe.
-At the same time, Beaumarchais was also involved in a dispute with the Duke de Chaulnes over the Duke's mistress, which resulted in Beaumarchais being thrown into jail from February to May 1773.
+Although the 1772 verdict favoured Beaumarchais, it was unjustly overturned on appeal the following year by a judge, a magistrate named Goezman, whom Beaumarchais had tried in vain to bribe through Mme.
+Goezman.

+At the same time, Beaumarchais was also involved in a dispute with the Duke de Chaulnes over the Duke's mistress, with the result that Beaumarchais was thrown in jail from February to May 1773.
 La Blache took advantage of Beaumarchais' court absence and persuaded Goezman to order Beaumarchais to repay all his debts to Duverney, plus interest and all legal expenses.

 To garner public support, Beaumarchais published a four-part pamphlet entitled Mémoires contre Goezman.
-The action made Beaumarchais an instant celebrity, for the public at the time saw Beaumarchais as a champion for social justice and liberty.
+The action made Beaumarchais an instant celebrity, for the public at the time saw him as a champion for social justice and liberty.
 Goezman countered Beaumarchais's accusations by launching a lawsuit of his own.

-The verdict was equivocal.
-On 26 February 1774, both Beaumarchais and Mme.
-Goezman (who had taken the bribe from Beaumarchais) were sentenced to "blâme" meaning they were nominally deprived of their civil rights.
+On 26 February 1774, Goezman's verdict in the La Blache case was overturned, and he was removed from his post.
+However, both Beaumarchais and Mme.
+Goezman were sentenced to "blâme", meaning they were nominally deprived of their civil rights.

+The case was so sensational that the judges left the courtroom through a back door to avoid the large, angry mob waiting in front of the court house.

 Naturally, Beaumarchais followed few of the restrictions placed upon him.
-Magistrate Goezman was removed from his post.
-At the same time, Goezman's verdict in the La Blache case was overturned.
-The Goezman case was so sensational that the judges left the courtroom through a back door to avoid the large, angry mob waiting in front of the court house.

 American Revolution

-Before France officially entered the war in 1778, Beaumarchais played a major role in delivering French munitions, money and supplies to the American army.
-In order to secretly funnel aid to the rebels, he helped set up a fictitious business called Roderigue Hortalez and Company.

-To restore his civil rights, Beaumarchais pledged his services to Louis XV.
-He traveled to London, Amsterdam and Vienna on various secret missions.
-His first mission was to travel to London to destroy a pamphlet, Les mémoires secrets d'une femme publique, which Louis XV considered a libel of one of his mistresses, Madame du Barry.
-Beaumarchais was sent to London to persuade the French spy Chevalier d'Éon to return home, but while there he began gathering information on British politics and society.
+To restore his civil rights following the Goezman case, Beaumarchais pledged his services to Louis XV.
+He traveled to London, Amsterdam, and Vienna on various secret missions.
+His first mission was to destroy a pamphlet in Britain, Les mémoires secrets d'une femme publique, which Louis XV considered a libel of one of his mistresses, Madame du Barry.
+Beaumarchais was sent to persuade the French spy Chevalier d'Éon to return home, but while in London he began gathering information on British politics and society.
 Britain's colonial situation was deteriorating and in 1775 fighting broke out between British troops and American rebels.
 Beaumarchais became a major source of information about the rebellion for the French government and sent a regular stream of reports with exaggerated rumours of the size of the success of the rebel forces blockading Boston.